patrickenfuego/FFEncoder/README.md

 ### Using the libfdk_aac Encoder

 FFEncoder includes support for Fraunhofer's libfdk_aac, even though it is not included in a standard ffmpeg executable.
-Due to a conflict with ffmpeg's LGPL, libfdk_aac cannot be distributed with any official ffmpeg binaries, but it can be included when compiling ffmpeg manually from source.
+Due to a conflict with ffmpeg's GPL, libfdk_aac cannot be distributed with any official ffmpeg binaries, but it can be included when compiling ffmpeg manually from source.
 For more information on compiling from source, see [Requirements](#requirements).

 One of the benefits of the FDK encoder is that it supports variable bitrate (VBR).
 When using the `-AudioBitrate`/`-AudioBitrate2` parameters with `fdkaac`, **values 1-5 are used to signal VBR**.
 1 = lowest quality and 5 = highest quality.